[This was first written for and published on Women’s Republic.]

 I put my poetry books back up on Amazon.
 Whoever it is must be following me under a fake name, and keeping tabs on everything I put up and is snitching, despite being in their mid-30s with a spouse and children.
 A bit weird and childish.
 But I won’t allow this pathetic behaviour to affect my choices and my writing.

 I write about relationships, sex, pieces to challenge the stigma surrounding our bodies, our choices, love, sexuality, our very existence.
 I write to break taboos and create conversations, to speak against the age-old traditions of “what will people say?” and putting izzat before everything.

 I will be keeping my official website separate from my blog, as I do feel it looks a little more professional that way–and my blog is, and will be, linked on my actual site.
 I am reclaiming and redefining (my) brown girl guilt, to show that I will no longer allow it to affect my life, my choices, my actions.
 Maybe I will always feel this guilt, but letting it overwhelm me to the point of changing my dreams of sharing my writing with the world, with my name attached?
 Letting it change my goals of the future of being known for my writing and helping other people to overcome this very same bs mindset of putting our family’s reputation before our own existence?
 No. That won’t, and never will, stand.

-Brown Girl Guilt, the phrase, and my blog, is a very real emotion, but it is something to battle through and reclaim, redefine and recreate until it is no longer recognisable as a term subjugating us and stopping us from living our lives.
+Brown girl guilt is a very real emotion, but it is something to battle through and reclaim, redefine and recreate until it is no longer recognisable as a term subjugating us and stopping us from living our lives.
 We need to stop existing and start living, no matter what is said, ride through the brown girl guilt tethering us to our culture and traditions and the burdens of being born with a vagina, with the honour resting entirely on our shoulders.
 Because screw brown girl guilt and screw izzat.